 The conceptual map of reflecting analysis of this data suggests that although adolescents recognise the importance of being active and eating well, they have other priorities that align more directly with their basic psychological needs (Figure 4).
 The need to be healthy was not aligned with these needs, priorities or values.
 This explains why when we make an appeal to adolescents to eat better or exercise more in order to improve their long term health, we are unlikely to get much traction.
 What they most value is in the present not in the future.

 To make progress in supporting adolescents to eat better and exercise more, we must align our interventions more directly with adolescents’ own values and priorities.

+[Figure 4 here]

-Each of the red connections in the diagram needs to be catered for in an intervention to support adolescent health.
-We’ve found similar themes in other groups of adolescents in different global contexts(20).
+Each of the red connections in Figure 4 needs to be catered for in an intervention to support adolescent health.
+We’ve found similar themes in discussions with other groups of adolescents in different global contexts(20), including our team’s work in India and Sub-Saharan Africa.

+The Transforming Adolescent LivEs through NutriTion - Understanding values and priorities in different global contexts

 The Transforming Adolescent LivEs through NutriTion (TALENT) consortium was formed in 2018 to build the evidence base for interventions to improve adolescent nutrition in Low and Middle Income Countries (LMICs).(21) It comprises researchers from the UK and 8 LMIC sites across India and Sub-Saharan Africa with strong links to their communities and with diverse interdisciplinary expertise.
 Focus group discussions were conducted with a total of 303 adolescents and 188 parents/carers, in 4 African countries (Ethiopia, Cote d’Ivoire, The Gambia, South Africa) and 4 sites in India (Mumbai, Pune, Dervan and Mysore), these sites representing varying stages of the epidemiologic and nutrition transition (Figure 5).(21) The aim of these discussions was to explore determinants of adolescent diet and physical activity to inform the development of context specific interventions to improve adolescent nutrition and physical activity.

+[Figure 5 here]

 Figure 5.
 Diagram depicting factors related to adolescent diet and physical activity across sites at varying stages of the epidemiologic and nutrition transition.(19)